natemc/qicq/README.md

 <a id='lambdas'></a>
 ## Lambdas

-qicq_lambda.h has a few macros for creating lambdas in a qish way:
+qicq_lambda.h has a few macros for creating lambdas in a q-ish way:

 ``` C++
 #include <iostream>